 State Aid

-The proposed projects are estimated to cost $22,517,820.
+The projects, which are now under way, are estimated to cost $22,517,820.
 That figure accounts for everything: construction, renovation and replacement costs, permits, and of course, a contingency if prices increase.
-If a bond referendum is approved, the district can only spend the approved amount of money and only on projects from the proposal.
+With the approval of the bond referendum, the district can only spend the approved amount of money and only on projects included in the referendum.

 The Value